-In Windows, there is certain limit for sharing files concurrently.
-If this threshold limit is exceeded, the fail sharing operation cannot be performed and you’ve have to give another try.
-There is a registry element which monitors and takes care of maximum file sharing limit and its called MaxLocksPerFile entry.
-So when the file sharing limit is reached, you will receive following error:
+In Windows, there is a certain limit for sharing files concurrently.
+If this threshold limit is exceeded, the fail sharing operation cannot be performed and you have to give it another try.
+There is a registry element that monitors and takes care of the maximum file sharing limit and it’s called MaxLocksPerFile entry.
+So when the file-sharing limit is reached, you will receive the following error:

 Here is how to increase MaxLocksPerFile registry value: